tragedy-labs/sprite/docs/_tutorials/6_createGraph.md

 });
 ```

-#### Accessing the GraphModality
+#### Accessing the GraphRepository

-The `GraphModality` is accessed via the `SpriteDatabase` instance we created.
-Types are defined in the `ExampleVertexes` and `ExampleEdges` interfaces provided as parameters to the `graphModality` accessor method.
+The `GraphRepository` is accessed via the `SpriteDatabase` instance we created.
+Types are defined in the `ExampleVertexes` and `ExampleEdges` interfaces provided as parameters to the `graphRepository` accessor method.

 Add the following code below the previous section: